 Another 1950s men's hairstyle whose popularity has been growing in recent years is the pompadour.
 When you have a bit of length on top, brush all of the hair upwards and use a hairdryer to help keep the pomp in place.
 A taper fade on the sides will complete the look.

 One of the most emulated style icons of the '50s was Elvis Presley.
-Characterized by its long sideburns and slicked sides, this pompadour variation of his signature hair is fit for a king.
+Characterized by its volume up top and slicked sides, Austin Butler's variation of his signature hair is fit for a king.

 Styled high and completely smooth on top, the flat top works best on hair with a lot of volume and texture.